 The main entrance to Park Guell is located on Carrer d’Olot.
 Once you enter, you will find two pavilions on either side of entrance.
 These buildings make up the Porter's Lodge Pavilion.
 The one of the left was used as a waiting room and telephone booth while the other one was used as the porter’s residence.
 Both buildings have beautiful roofs that are covered in the traditional Catalan clay trencadís (a mosaic made of tile shards) style.

 The image of the Dragon Stairway is what most postcards from Park Guell are adorned with.
-The stairway is divided into three sections with the water from a fountain running along.
+It is divided into three sections with the water from a fountain running along.
 The first landing is decorated with shapes such goblins.
 As you go up, you'll find an emblem of Catalonia and a dragon, or salamander, covered with traditional tile-shard mosaics.

 The Hypostyle Room